bazrq/document-ingestion-pipeline/README.md

 For detailed development guidance, see:
 - `CLAUDE.md` - Comprehensive development guide
-- `DocumentQA.AppHost/README.md` - Aspire setup instructions
+- `infra/README.md` - Infrastructure deployment guide
-- `docs/ASPIRE_SETUP.md` - Integration guide
+- `docs/DEPLOYMENT_QUICKSTART.md` - Quick deployment guide

 For issues and questions, please open an issue in the repository.